prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 The error function $E$ typical examples are mean squared error (regularization) or cross-entropy (classification).

-Different error function we select have a regularizing effect.
+Different error function we select have a regularizing effect in comparison to others.

-Error function is dependent on targets $t$.
+> Error function is dependent on targets $t$.

 ### 4. Regularization term $R$ methods